 Once a student has matriculated at Bellarmine, he or she may not take a course at another institution and transfer it back to repeat a course previously taken at Bellarmine (transfer credits do not include GPA, therefore the original grade earned cannot be replaced).

 Visit our Transfer of Credit Policy page to learn more.

 Transfer Credit Equivalency Guides

 The report below is a list of default transfer equivalencies between courses from external institutions and the Bellarmine University course catalog.
 Not all external courses will appear in our database.
 This does not mean they are not transferable.
 Bellarmine courses shown as “GEXX GENED” fulfill general education requirements.
-Courses that do not have a Bellarmine equivalent may transfer in as a general elective and will appear as “GEN ELEC”. **If you are a Transfer student, meaning you have attended an institution after graduating from high school, some courses that appear as elective credit could meet the General Education Requirements.
+Courses that do not have a Bellarmine equivalent may transfer in as a general elective and will appear as “GEN ELEC”. **If you are a Transfer student, meaning you have attended a college or university after graduating from high school, some courses that appear as elective credit could meet the General Education Requirements.

 Life Experience (Portfolio): Up to twelve undergraduate credits and six graduate credits may be gained in this category.
 Bellarmine University recognizes the value of life and work achievement by awarding academic credit for knowledge gained through experience.
 A detailed explanation and documentation of the learning acquired outside the academic classroom are presented in portfolio format for evaluation by Bellarmine faculty.
 Successful completion of a portfolio results in a “pass” grade.
 A fee equal to one credit hour of tuition is charged for each course equivalent after a portfolio has been evaluated.
 A non-refundable $70.00 fee is charged at the point of portfolio application.
 Download the Credit by Portfolio Form